jayshreevinoth/Interview/README.md

 - instance where you improve process
 - How do you onboard to a new job/ learn new tech
 - Whats your career goals.
+- Strengths and weakness

+## Behaviours
+- Changing and Improving
+- Working Together

 ## Keywords
 - Proactive Monitoring